jim-schwoebel/voicebook/README.md

 # intro_to_voicecomputing_book

-This is an assortment of all the scripts associated with Intro to Voice Computing.
+This is an assortment of all the scripts associated with [Intro to Voice Computing Book]().
 These scripts should give you a jumpstart in learning how to write python code for voice-related applications.

 ## Getting started: setting up environment